bem/bem-components/common.blocks/menu-item/menu-item.en.md

 # menu item

-A `menu-item` block is used for creation of various types of menu and list items.
-It is used inside a `menu` block.
-The `menu-item` block allows to manage state, content and type of menu items.
+`menu-item` block is used for creation of various types of menu and list items.
+It is used inside `menu` block. `menu-item` block allows to manage state, content and type of menu items.

-As a result of template application the block will be rendered to a `<div>` HTML element, with `role="menuitem"` attribute set.
+As a result of template application the block will be rendered to `<div>` HTML element, with `role="menuitem"` attribute set.

 ## menu item use cases